processone/docker-ejabberd/ecs/README.md

 docker exec -it ejabberd bin/ejabberdapi register --endpoint=http://127.0.0.1:5282/ --jid=admin@localhost --password=passw0rd
 ```

-# Advanced Docker configuration
+# Advanced container configuration

 ## Ports

-This Docker image exposes the ports:
+This container image exposes the ports:

 - `5222`: The default port for XMPP clients.
 - `5269`: For XMPP federation.
 Only needed if you want to communicate with users on other servers.